 The remaining part of the pressurized waste water is sent to a two step flash system followed by a thickener.
 Clean water is sent back to the gasifier as quench water and a small amount of water is discharged as waste water for later treatment.

+Date: March 2007

+Section C

-IEA GHG Revision no.: Draft Hydrogen and Electricity Co-Production Date: Section C March 2007 Sheet: 7 of 12
+Sheet: 7 of 12

 SIEMENS GASIFICATION TECHNOLOGY